jaxon411/capstone1/README.md

 ## What is Dota 2?

 Dota 2 is a competitive video game in the MOBA grenre (multiplayer online battle arena).
-As a MOBA, it features two teams of five players each, and both teams are attempting to push down the map in order to destroy the other team's base.
+As a MOBA, it features two teams of five players each, with both teams attempting to push down the map in order to destroy the other team's base.

 ![Image](https://static.wikia.nocookie.net/dota2_gamepedia/images/8/8d/Labelled_Map_7.20.png/revision/latest?cb=20181122205641&format=original)

-The image above shows the two sides of the maps that both teams start and spawn in (named Radiant and Dire).
-I try to keep the color's consistant in the graphs below.
+The image above shows the two sides of the map that both teams (named Radiant and Dire) spawn into.
+I try to keep the colors (green and red respectively) consistant in the graphs below.

-The main focus of this project at first was to detail the impact of having objective/resource control on a a teams chances at winning.
+The main focus of this project at first was to detail the impact of having objective/resource control on a a team's chances at winning.
 However, after modeling the data, I found some unexpected results that changed the direction of my analysis.

 ## Gold